 There is a unified data flow and query module within the gateway:

-The completion of building the graph database infrastructure is just the first step to having production-ready infrastructure.
-Steps 1 to N then requires the assurance of infrastructure stability and increased usability, performance and user experience.
+Building the graph database infrastructure is just the first step to having a production-ready infrastructure.
+Steps 1 to N then require the assurance of infrastructure stability and increased usability, performance, and user experience.
 This second part requires one to do further learning and have an in-depth understanding of the implementation principles, Dgraph optimization, as well as its advantages and disadvantages.

 The storage engine, Badger, is developed by Dgraph in Golang.
 The first storage engine Dgraph employs is RocksDB, but through some adjustments made in Go, data overflow problems occurred.
 The Dgraph team then decided to use Golang to implement an efficient and persistent LSM-based key-value database, which is 3.5 times faster than RocksDB.